mchudgins/openshift-builders/HACKING.md

 7. Hack on the local Dockerfiles in your repo.
 Commit changes as desired and push them to the ephemeral git server.

-8. When satisfied, `git co master` and then `git merge --squash test_branch`, followed by git commit -m "Awesome commit message".
+8. When satisfied, `git co master` and then `git merge --squash test_branch`, followed by `git commit -m "Awesome commit message"`.

 9. `git push origin master` and you are done.